jvde-github/AIS-catcher/README.md

 [Coherent experimental]	: 4e+02 ms
 [AIS Engine v0.05]	: 2.2e+02 ms
 ```
 In this example the experimental coherent demodulation model performs quite well in contrast to the standard engine with 30 messages indentified versus 3 for the standard engine.
 This is typical when there are few messages with poor quality.
 The prototype engine still will underperform if message density is very high and signal quality is strong because of the lack of precision of the frequency correction.
-Notice that the prototype is quite brute force but at least I got a first version of a coherent model to work.
+The coherent model is now the standard.
+It is still quite brute force but at least I got a first version of a coherent model to work.
 The journey has started!

 Releases
 --------